torqux1/code-sharing-platform/front-end/README.md

  - Redirect after login in case logout has been done from different component
  - Snippet cards styles should be modified to appear with same size
  - Unit testing of components using jest

+  # Recommendations
+  - In case of a need to update a state using the previous one, use setData((prevData) => {return prevdata.filter ... } ) - much safer and better
+  - When passing props, use destructuring in child component like function ListItem({item, deleteHandler}){}.
+    If props are too many, do it in function body like const { count, page, rowsPerPage, onChangePage } = props;